-USSPM 4B; CPP3 Tips on Implementation Although this indicator measures formal financial education programs, financial education should be incorporated into materials field staff use, in a variety of formats (for example messaging, videos, printed marketing collateral).
+Links: USSPM 4C2, Smart CPP3 Primary Responsibility: Social Performance Secondary Responsibility: Credit/Commercial Tips on Implementation Although this indicator measures formal financial education programs, financial education should be incorporated into materials field staff use, in a variety of formats (for example messaging, videos, printed marketing collateral).
 Track clients who are receiving formalized financial education within the Management Information System (MIS).
 You can then cross-analyze this information with other financial and social variables (e.g., portfolio at risk, retention) which will enable you to measure program effectiveness.
 It is also important to capture feedback on the quality of the programs (through evaluations or questionnaires, for instance) as well as any product uptake as a result of the program.
-Pilot Findings At Ujjivan, 7% of clients had attended formal financial literacy programs.
+Beta Findings At Ujjivan, 7% of clients had attended formal financial literacy programs.
 Ujjivan also provides training on financial literacy and understanding of pricing, terms and conditions prior to loan disbursement.
 MEASURING THE EFFECTIVENESS OF FINANCIAL EDUCATION PROGRAMS Ujjivan worked with its sister foundation, Parinaam, to create the "Diksha" Financial Literacy Program, a five-module, in-depth classroom training.
 The program includes lessons on simple numerical skills; maintaining financial records of income and expenditure; understanding the importance of savings and how to borrow within capacity to repay.
 The program includes a savings initiative in which Ujjivan helps women open savings accounts with partner banks.
 To measure the effectiveness of the program, Parinaam is tracking the number of women who open savings accounts after attending.
 Currently, 31,200 clients have completed the Diksha training, of which 25.1% have opened savings accounts.
 As Ujjivan is starting to capture participation in their MIS, they will be able to track not only financial inclusion, but other financial and social outcomes from the program.

-To be the best place for women customers, a financial institution should be the best place for women employees and women leaders.
+Institutional Focus CATEGORIES: Institutional Composition, Institutional Trends To be the best place for women customers, a microfinance institution should be the best place for women employees and women leaders.
 A substantial body of research consistently finds a strong correlation between gender diversity and superior financial performance across a variety of industries.
-Research published by Catalyst shows that companies with the highest gender diversity in senior management achieved higher Return on Equity and shareholder returns.8 The challenge is that as the financial inclusion industry has commercialized, fewer women have, or are perceived to have, the technical and leadership skills demanded by the mainstream financial services sector.
-Women's World Banking has published extensively about this phenomenon and has committed to changing the dynamic as part of our Leadership and Diversity programs.
+Research published by Catalyst shows that companies with the highest gender diversity in senior management achieved higher Return on Equity and shareholder returns.
+The challenge is that as the microfinance industry has commercialized, fewer women have, or are perceived to have, the technical and leadership skills demanded by the mainstream financial services sector.
+Women's World Banking has published extensively about this phenomenon and has committed to changing the dynamic as part of the Center for Microfinance Leadership.
 Businesses thrive when they maximize the potential of their people.
 Women deserve a workplace that takes their circumstances into account and allows them to flourish.
 Institutions deserve the strongest workforce possible: you can't win the game using just half the talent.
-Gender Diversity Percent women board members, staff, senior management, middle management, and front-line staff Diversity is often correlated with profitability, efficiency, and innovation.
+Board/staff diversitv Percent women board members, staff, senior management, middle management, and front-line staff Diversity is often correlated with profitability, efficiency, and innovation.
 Women's success in the workplace, in particular, is shaped by an array of factors including cultural expectations, family responsibilities, and self-perception.
 To build the most effective and diverse leadership and staff, an institution must develop women's skills in ways which take their circumstances into account.
 To do this requires a baseline of the existing diversity at the institution.
-Category:

-Institutional Composition Degree of Difficulty:
+Category: Institutional Composition Degree of Difficulty: